evanw/skew/docs/compiler.md

 ## Development

 Development on the compiler itself is straightforward since the compiler compiles itself.
-The current build of the compiler in JavaScript is included in the repo as `skewc.js` and is used by `Makefile`.
+The current build of the compiler in JavaScript is included in the repo as `skewc.js` and is used by `build.js`.
 Here are some useful commands:

-* `make live`: Build the compiler into `build/tests/live.js` which can be tested using `tests/live/index.html`
+* `node build live`: Build the compiler into `out/debug/live.js` which can be tested using `tests/live/index.html`
-* `make check`: Run the compiler through itself a few times for a sanity check
+* `node build js-check`: Run the compiler through itself a few times for a sanity check
-* `make replace`: Replace the top-level `skewc.js` file with a newer version of itself
+* `node build replace`: Replace the top-level `skewc.js` file with a newer version of itself
-* `make test`: Run all tests under `tests/system`
+* `node build js-test`: Run all tests under `tests/system`

 The core of the compiler is the `compile()` method in `src/compiler/compiler.sk` and is a good place to start reading for an overview of the compilation process.